Solicitors and Executors

 • Description of the gift

 Please contact our legacy team, so that we can assist with the next steps for receiving the gift.
+Depending on the type of legacy expected, we are legally required to make enquiries and request specific information.

 Types of legacy gifts and information to send us